 and our responses have remained as expected.
 We determined to maintain materialities through 2025 without modification from the previous year.
 We provide more details in a separate section of this report.
 The following are the matters that I wish to discuss here regarding materiality.
-Our other officers provide information about other matters in a separate document. (→ P.33 Sustainability and Materiality) Materialities of the Nissha Group
+Our other officers provide information about other matters in a separate document. (→ P.33 Sustainability and Materiality)

+Materialities of the Nissha Group

-Materiality Reference ✓ Solve medical issues (medical devices, pharmaceuticals) This article Creating Business Opportunities Contribute to the safety and comfort of transportation and logistics, and the reduction of environmental impact (Mobility) Another article in the report Promotion of circular economy (Sustainable Materials) Risk Reduction Respond to climate change, respect human rights, provide responsible products and services, sustainable procurement, data security in response to the increased use of generative Al Another article in the report Strengthening Management Foundation Enhance human capital, improve efficiency and productivity Another article in the report Community Community ✓ Improve the effectiveness of the Board of Directors This satisfie Corporate Governance ✓ Advancement of global governance This article
+Materiality Reference ✓ Solve medical issues (medical devices, pharmaceuticals) This article Creating Business Opportunities Contribute to the safety and comfort of transportation and logistics, and the reduction of environmental impact (Mobility) Another article Promotion of circular economy (Sustainable Materials) in the report Risk Reduction Respond to climate change, respect human rights, provide responsible products and services, sustainable procurement, data security in response to the increased use of generative Al Another article in the report Strengthening Management Foundation Enhance human capital, improve efficiency and productivity Another article in the report Corporate Governance ✓ Improve the effectiveness of the Board of Directors This article ✓ Advancement of global governance inis article degree of commitment.
+One piece of evidence is the threeyear cycle for director and vice president performance-linked stock compensation.
+As many corporate tasks are matters that cannot be completed within a single fiscal year, we think it reasonable to evaluate performance over multiple fiscal years.